sharnett/ohlife-replacement/README.md

 ohlife-replacement
 ==================

-ohlife was an email-based diary thing that shutdown in October 2014.
+ohlife was an email-based diary thing that shut down in October 2014.
 This aims to do basically the same thing.

 You need an email address for this.
 I'm using gmail.